GuidesInsightsFor Employers

 Tuesday: Cross-functional working sessions.
 No other ops role has this footprint.
 Pipeline review with Marketing in the morning: where are the leads this quarter, and why is mid-market down 18% on MQLs.
 CS expansion review after lunch: what is NRR doing, and how does that change the forecast.
 A Finance sync before close-of-day on what ops needs to ship for next week's board deck.
 The Director's job in these rooms is to come in with a synthesized view that the functional leads cannot see from their own seats.
 If the only thing the Director adds is the dashboard everyone already has, the seat will get cut in the next reorg.

 Wednesday: 1:1s with the team.
-Three to eight direct reports, each with a project list, a blocker, and a career arc.
+Two to six direct reports, each with a project list, a blocker, and a career arc.
 The Manager who is stuck on a Salesforce permission change that IT has been sitting on for two weeks.
 The Senior Specialist who built the new comp plan calculator and needs a stakeholder review.
 The new hire who is two months in and still figuring out how to get a meeting on the VP of Sales' calendar.
 The quality of these 1:1s is the most accurate leading indicator of the Director's impact.
 When a 1:1 is mostly status updates, the Manager could have sent the same information in Slack and gotten 30 minutes back.

 Thursday: Strategic work.
 This is the deep-work day, and protecting it is harder than it sounds.
 Territory model design for the next sales year.
 Comp plan stress test before Q3 finalization.
 Headcount efficiency analysis for the CFO's board prep.
 The work that decides whether the operating model is improving or just being maintained.
 The best Directors are running standing questions against the model: does the territory map still match how Sales segments customers, is the comp plan paying for the behaviors we actually want, is the forecast methodology calibrated after the Q1 product launch.